 We offer access to flying resources.
 There are flying classes and Licenses for Pilots at all levels.

 If you are just starting out, you will want to complete an introductory Flying Lesson first.
 The flight time can count towards a Solo Pilot License (sm).
 When you have achieved competence to fly solo, you will be able to make local flights by yourself.
 And fly to other airports with your flight instructor’s approval.
-Most students can complete the training for the Solo Pilot License (sm) with 15 – 35 hours of flying time
+Most students may complete the training for their Solo Pilot License (sm) with 15 – 30 hours of flying time

 There are virtually no requirements to begin flight training.
 To obtain a Solo Pilot License Endorsement, you can either use your Driver’s License, or pass a basic ‘FAA medical’ test, as evidence of medical eligibility.